davidz627/davidz627/README.md

 My name is David Zhu and I'm a Software Engineer / Engineering Manager living in San Francisco.

+I'm currently working on [Kato](https://katohq.com).

 Professionally, I've worked on [Kubernetes](https://kubernetes.io/) at Google and Billing at [Brex](https://www.brex.com/).

+I also have a couple micro-SaaS in maintainence mode: [Ace My Budget](https://acemybudget.com) and [Junglebook Exporter](https://tryjunglebook.com)

 You can find out more about me at my [personal site](https://zhu.haus/)